On this page

 }

-Set a breakpoint on the fetchUserData() line.
-When the page loads, VS Code pauses and you can inspect data before it reaches the component.
+Set a breakpoint on fetchUserData().
+VS Code pauses when the page loads and you can inspect data before it hits the component.

 Step 3: Debug Client Components